Futrell/ziplm/README.md

 1. A language model is nothing but a distribution on the next token given previous tokens, $p(x \mid c)$.
 2. There is a general equivalence between *probability distributions* and *codes*.

 The second point is what makes this interesting.
-Information theory tells us that probability distributions for codes.
+Information theory tells us that we can derive codes from probability distributions.
 That is, if I have some datapoints $x$, and I know that they follow probability distribution $p(x)$, I can come up with a lossless binary code to encode the $x$ where the length of each code is $-\log_2 p(x)$.
 This code minimizes the average code length: the only way to get shorter average code length would be to go into the realm of lossy compression.
 This is called the Shannon Limit.

 Since I can convert probability distributions to codes in this way, I can also convert codes to probability distributions.
 If I have a code (like gzip) that describes my datapoint with length $l(x)$ in binary, then that corresponds to a probability distribution $p(x) = 2^{-l(x)}$.
 If the code is $K$-ary, then the corresponding distribution is
 $$p(x) = K^{-l(x)}.$$